dyumanaditya/dyumanaditya.github.io/_pages/about.md

 My research is based on the intersection of robotics and robot learning - advancing embodied intelligence in complex dynamic tasks and pushing the boundaries of what robots can achieve in real-world scenarios.
 I am particulary interested in bridging the gap between model-based and model-free learning through differentiable simulation in contact rich, long horizon robotic tasks.

 On the side I work on neurosymbolic AI - where I try combine the fields of logic and learning to produce explainable systems, more powerful than the sum of their parts.

-Recently I have been working with robust localization and navigation of legged.